FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Note:**

 - insert record sql statement must be inserted into the primary key field value of the table。
-- The entered value is a string containing letters with punctuation, spaces, or numbers that start with a number.
-Double quotation marks are required.
-Double quotation marks are not allowed in double quotation marks。
+- The entered value is a string containing letters with punctuation, spaces, or numbers that begin with double quotes.
+Double quotes are not allowed in double quotes。

 ### 5. [select sql]

 Run the select sql statement to query records, using the mysql statement。

-Unlike regular SQL, conditional statements that traverse interfaces currently only support the condition of the key field.。
+Unlike regular SQL, conditional statements that traverse interfaces currently only support the condition of the key field。

 ```text
 # Query records with all fields